openAFT/adaptfx/README.md

     │   oar_minimisation.py
     │   tumor_maximisation.py
 ```
-These only track OAR BED or tumor BED and maximizes based on tumor BED or minimises based on OAR BED constraint.
+These only track OAR BED or tumor BED and maximises based on tumor BED or minimises based on OAR BED constraint.
 These are the faster algorithm, due to the smaller state space, but it could overshoot with the dose delivered to the tumor/OAR.
 Since only one of the organs can be tracked, one has to decide whether reaching the prescribed tumor dose or staying below the maximum OAR BED is more relevant.
 Generally the OAR tracking is better suited for patients with anatomies where the OAR and tumor are close to each other and reaching the prescribed dose is not expected.
 The tumor tracking is better suited when the OAR and tumor are farther apart and the prescribed tumor dose is supposed to be reached while staying below the maximum OAR BED.

 ```
 └───